VoidWalker287/ENGR120-exam1/README.md

 ## Installation

-#### Install using terminal emulator:
+#### Install using terminal emulator
-Open the terminal emulator, and change your directory to the desired location of the project.
+1. Open the terminal emulator, and change your directory to the desired location of the project.
 Use the following command to clone the git repository:
 ```bash
   git clone https://github.com/VoidWalker287/ENGR120-exam1.git
 ```
-Navigate to the chosen directory in CLion.
+2. Navigate to the chosen directory in CLion.
 Open ENGR120-exam1 directory as a project.

 #### Install using CLion
-Go to File > New > File from Version Control
+1. Go to File > New > File from Version Control

-Under the Repository URL tab, paste the following URL:
+2. Under the Repository URL tab, paste the following URL:
 ```bash
 https://github.com/VoidWalker287/ENGR120-exam1.git
 ```
 In order to properly clone the project, you must clone it into a completely empty folder.

 #### Install Manually with GCC (No CLion)
-Download the header file and every C file from the project:
+1. Download the header file and every C file from the project:

 - config.h
 - main.c